At Meopham Community Academy, we are at the beginning of our journey to become a ‘Values-Based School’.

 A value is a principal that guides our thinking and our behaviour.

-What are the Core Values?
+What are the Core Values at Our School?

 Our school’s twelve core values, which will be introduced over a two year period, have been selected after consultation with pupils, staff, governors and parents as values which are important within the school community and which will be important throughout life beyond Meopham Community Academy.